 911 Information

 • The Tompkins County 9-1-1 Center is the designated 9-1-1 public safety answering point (PSAP) in Tompkins County.
-Our staff includes Emergency Services Dispatchers, Dispatch Supervisors, a Professional Development Coordinator (who oversees Quality Assurance and Training), and a Communications Center Manager.
+Our staff includes Emergency Services Dispatchers, Dispatch Supervisors, an Assistant Communications Center Manager (who oversees Quality Assurance and Training), and an Assistant Director - 911.

 • Tompkins County adopted 9-1-1 in 1997.